FoureyedVeen/API/README.md

 # API
-Understanding the basics of Javascript fetch
+Understanding the basics of Javascript fetch operation